mmitusov/portfolio-tailwind/README.md

 # Steps to install TaiwindCSS

 ### Tailwind official docs
 You can familiarise yourself with Tailwind on their [Official website](https://tailwindcss.com/).
-If you want to know more about Tailwind React Setup you can find it [here](https://tailwindcss.com/docs/guides/create-react-app).
+If you want to know more about Tailwind React Setup you can find it [here](https://tailwindcss.com/docs/guides/create-react-app), or for older versions [here](https://v2.tailwindcss.com/docs/guides/create-react-app).

 ### To install Tailwind with Create React App please follow steps below:
 1. Create React App with `npx create-react-app my-app`